nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126516357-ae719392-cc52-4ef4-a9fb-7c4182335305.png)

-- Connected python to MongoDB using pymongo library
+- Connected MongoDB to Python using pymongo library
 - Created a connection to the database using MongoClient
 - Passed the collection name to the database and turn it into a dataframe